Governor Newsom announces 38 new film projects – from animated features to big budget productions and independents – coming to the Golden State

 California’s expansion of tax credit keeps delivering

-Today’s awardees are the result of the Governor’s recent expansion of the Film & Television Tax Credit Program, which has had an undeniably positive impact on the production industry since it went into effect.
+Today’s awardees are the result of the Governor’s expansion of the Film & Television Tax Credit Program last year, which is bringing an undeniably positive impact on the production industry since it went into effect.
 In the first application window of the newly expanded program alone, applications jumped more than 400%.
-And, since that time, the CFC has approved tax credits for 147 productions – a 53% increase compared to the same time period last year (July 2024 – April 2025).
-Together, these 147 new projects represent $5.5 billion in total economic activity, 21,504 cast and crew jobs, and 5,928 filming days across California.
+And since that time, the CFC has approved tax credits for 147 productions — a 53% increase compared to the same time period last year (July 2024 – April 2025).
+Together, these 147 projects represent $5.5 billion in total economic activity, 21,504 cast and crew jobs, and 5,928 filming days across California.

 - Employing 5,316 cast and crew, along with 20,845 background performers (measured in days worked)